 1. Fully manual recreation of an Outlook account and its settings

-If you have a single Outlook account and you don’t want to waste your time on a backup, you can simply recreate your account on a new PC or newly installed Outlook.
+If you have a single Outlook account and don’t wish to spend time on a backup, you have the option to simply recreate your account.
+This can be done on a new PC, a freshly installed Outlook, or by resetting your Outlook app settings.
 This way is also viable if you forgot to make a backup or won’t install special tools.

 How to manually recreate Outlook account settings.

 This process is similar to creating your account.

 How to Backup Outlook Account Settings: Manual vs. Automatic tools